ForgeRock/secret-agent/README.md

 _note:_ Azure's API response time on Key Vault is long and will delay the creation of secrets.
 It might be beneficial to deploy a SAC before long before deploying an application if use Azure Key Vault

-The `secret-agent` uses credentials which are available using two different methods: Azure Managed Identities or explicit credentials.
-Both are configured in the secret that's referenced in the SAC spec `spec.appConfig.credentialsSecretName`.
+The `secret-agent` uses credentials which are available using two different methods: Azure Managed Identities (recommended for Azure deployemnts) or explicit credentials.
+Explicit credentials are configured in a secret referenced in the SAC spec `spec.appConfig.credentialsSecretName`.
 Example Azure Configuration for a SAC:

 ```yaml
 apiVersion: secret-agent.secrets.forgerock.io/v1alpha1